Troop sleeper: Afterlife and preservation

 Troop cars saw service through 1947, after which many were declared surplus and sold by the U.S. Army Transportation Corps to the railroads and were subsequently converted into baggage cars, express service boxcars, refrigerator cars, and cabooses, while others remained in sleeper configuration for use as bunk cars by maintenance of way crews.
-Several Kitchen Cars remained in Department of Defense service, being converted into Guard Cars to accompany sensitive military rail movements, such as military unit equipment deployments, and the Strategic Air Command's mobile B-52 and KC-135 cockpit simulators.
+None were converted into Tourist Sleeper use, due to the post-war decline of Tourist Sleepers. the Several Kitchen Cars remained in Department of Defense service, being converted into Guard Cars to accompany sensitive military rail movements, such as military unit equipment deployments, and the Strategic Air Command's mobile B-52 and KC-135 cockpit simulators.

 Subsequent conflicts have not created the need for such an arrangement, partially due to the much smaller level of manpower involved but primarily due to the wider use of aircraft for long-distance transportation of troops.
 Today, preserved troop sleepers and kitchen cars can be seen at several railroad museums and tourist railroads across the United States.

 Chesapeake and Ohio Railway #914130, a troop sleeper that has been converted to a steam generator car.

 Missouri–Kansas–Texas Railroad #100261, a troop sleeper that is on display at the Wichita Falls Railroad Museum.

 Troop sleeper #7437 is on display at the Baltimore & Ohio Railroad Museum in Baltimore, MD.
 It was purchased as surplus by the Western Maryland Railroad and used on work trains as crew quarters.
 The museum has restored it to its original outside appearance.
 The inside has half the beds put back and the other half has displays about B&O's services during the war.